jsenv/core/docs/exploring-server/exploring-server.md

 "127.0.0.1"
 ```

-The ip server will listen to.

 ### port

+> port server will listen to.

+0 means a random available port will be used.

 If you don't pass this option, the default value will be: